mykolaharmash/hyntax/README.md

 ## Tokenizer

 Hyntax has its tokenizer as a separate module.
-You can use generated tokens on their own or pass them further to a tree costructor to build an AST.
+You can use generated tokens on their own or pass them further to a tree constructor to build an AST.

 #### Interface